ilastik/ilastik.github.io/documentation/basics/headless.md

 [Object Classification Workflow]: {{site.baseurl}}/documentation/objects/objects.html

 Depending on which variant of the [Object Classification Workflow] you used to create your `.ilp` project file, you may need to provide more than one input image for each volume of data you want to process (e.g. "Raw Data" and "Segmentation Image" for , or "Raw Data" and "Prediction Maps").
 These input images correspond to the tabs in the `Input Data` applet of the Object Classification Workflow and must be provided on the command-line.
+They serve to provide the information necessary to segment the input image into objects which can then be classified by the trained classifier that was saved into your `.ilp` project file.

 To specify which is which, prefix the list of input files with either `--raw_data`, `--segmentation_image`, or `--prediction_maps` accordingly.
 Here's an example of invoking ilastik with an Object Classification Workflow that takes a Segmentation Image as input:

     $ ./run_ilastik.sh --headless \
                        --project=MyObjClassFromPredictMap.ilp \